JCMexplains/writing-for-success-2023/textbook.md

 3. Number every page of your paper, starting with the number 1 on the title page and going right through to the last page of your References section.
 (We specify this because some rules use different kinds of numbers for different sections, or restart the numbering when you get to a new section.
 APA doesn't.)
 4. In a student paper, you will probably use only one level of heading.
 But APA allows up to five levels.
 See below for formatting of each level of heading.

-The margins for your paper should be 1 inch on all four sides.
+Also, the margins for your paper should be 1 inch on all four sides.
 However, nearly every word processor should do this by default.

 #### Exercise 1